TeamREPENTOGON/REPENTOGON/documentation/docs/blog/posts/welcome.md

 REPENTOGON is free and open source, and always will be.
 We're far from finished- expect even more new features in the future.

 Head over to the [installation guide](../../../../install.html) to get started.
+PLEASE let us know of any bugs or crashes that arise- we've done lots of testing but can't possibly predict every single mod configuration.